spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/kustomize-manifests/index.md

 Note that Spinnaker uses the latest non-kubectl version of Kustomize.

-## Enabling Kustomize in 1.16 and 1.17 (Beta)
+## Enabling Kustomize Prior to 1.20

-Kustomize can be enabled by a feature flag in 1.16 and 1.17.
+Kustomize must be enabled by a feature flag in Spinnaker 1.16 - 1.19.

 For Halyard, add the following line to `~/.hal/{DEPLOYMENT_NAME}/profiles/settings-local.js`: